hilolani/mif/README.md

 # mif
 A repository for calculating MiF (Markov inverse F-measure) using Python.
 MiF is a sophisticated measure of similarity (distance) between nodes in complex networks , and its algorithm was proposed in Akama et al., 2015.

+This package proposes a new metric called the MiF Degradation Index, abbreviated as MiFDI.
+It involves selecting a specific vertex (node), such as the one with the smallest degree, and initiating a random walk from it.
+The random walk continues until all vertices (nodes) are reached, calculating and listing the MiF value between the specific starting vertex (node) and each reached vertex (node).
+In MiFDI, MiF values are recorded as logarithms, so they can be negative.
+At each step of the random walk, the average of log(MiF value) is output.
+You can choose whether to include or exclude self-loops.
+If excluded, the random walk stops at a node once it is reached and does not proceed further from that node.